Functional Medicine Pocketguide

 Functional medicine is widely considered a safe way of addressing physical and mental conditions when delivered by a certified functional medicine practitioner.

-As is the case with seeking medical services from any physician, you may experience side effects from the specific treatment plan given to you by your physician.
+As when you work with any physician, you may experience side effects from a specific treatment plan.
+Talk to your functional medicine doctor if this happens.

-It is common for a functional medicine doctor or a referred dietician to make changes to your diet that may cause digestive issues while your body adjusts to your new diet.
+It is common for a functional medicine doctor or dietician to make suggest changes to your diet.
+You may have some digestive issues while your body adjusts.

-You may also experience discomfort or anxiety with the number of diagnostic tests that you may have to endure, including blood draws.
+You may also experience discomfort or anxiety with the number of diagnostic tests recommended, such as blood tests.

 How often should I seek treatment from a functional medicine practitioner?
 How long is each session?

-What training/certifications do functional medicine clinicians need to have to practice?
+What training and certifications do functional medicine clinicians need?

-To obtain certification as a functional medicine practitioner, you must be a licensed medical, naturopathic, osteopathic or chiropractic doctor.
+To be certified as a functional medicine clinician, you must be a licensed medical, naturopathic, osteopathic or chiropractic doctor.
 Certification is open to doctors of all disciplines.
-Additionally, other individuals in the health care field can also qualify for certification including dentists, nurse practitioners, physician assistants, registered nurses, registered dieticians, acupuncturists, and pharmacists.
+Other health care providers can also qualify for certification, including dentists, nurse practitioners, physician assistants, registered nurses, registered dieticians, acupuncturists, and pharmacists.

-There are extensive educational requirements for an individual to be certified as a functional medicine physician, including taking and passing an Applying Functional Medicine in Clinical Practice (AFMCP) course and classes in six additional modules.
+There are extensive educational requirements to be certified as a functional medicine physician, including taking and passing an Applying Functional Medicine in Clinical Practice (AFMCP) course and classes in six additional modules.

 How do I find a functional medicine practitioner near me?